top of page

 The first Polycrystalline is usually cheaper due to the construction of the silicone cells.
 These panels are good for occasional charging use, i.e. keeping the leisure or starting battery topped up while a vehicle is not in use.
 They are also good for keeping a battery charged in a garage.

-Monocrystalline are designed to give maximum photovoltaic power, the conversion of light into electricity.
+Monocrystalline cells are designed to give maximum photovoltaic power, the conversion of light into electricity.
 These panels also give an excellent conversion to low-level light and yield 30% on average more power than the Polycrystalline.

 Controllers